islandproblem/islandproblem/about.md

 ## Is this made by AI?

 Nope.
-An actual human (me, [Travis](https://x.com/trvb_)) wrote all of this, and created the illustrations the old fashioned way — as vector drawings in Adobe Animate.
+It was created by an actual human named [Travis](https://x.com/trvb_) — that's me.

+That includes:
+- Writing all of this
+- Building the website framework (with Nuxt and Cursor)
+- Creating the illustrations with a vector drawing tool (Adobe Animate, formerly called Adobe Flash).

-But I did ask Claude and Gemini to poke holes in the arguments.
-They are still terrible at writing, though.
+I did ask Claude and Gemini to poke holes in the arguments.
+But they are still pretty bad at writing.
 Can't use them for writing, even if I wanted.

-And, yeah — I use a lot of em dashes.
-I started using them *way* before LLMs existed.
+And, yes, I use a lot of **em dashes** — but I started using them in high school, around 2004, and about 19 years before ChatGPT existed.

 ## Credits